Business

 Matter of Degrees

-Whatever level of sponsorship is involved, the companies backing OSI help to support the spread and success of open source products.
-Microsoft’s involvement emphasizes just how far the open source software movement has progressed, noted Masson.
+Whatever the level of sponsorship, the companies backing OSI help to support the spread and success of open-source products.
+Masson noted that Microsoft’s involvement emphasizes just how far the open-source software movement has progressed.

-In year past, Microsoft and the open source movement engaged in open warfare.
-Now the company is a paying player in the movement and the No. 1 open source contributor on GitHub.
+In years past, Microsoft and the open-source movement engaged in open warfare.
+Now, the company is a paying player in the movement and the No. 1 open-source contributor on GitHub.

 “While many people are skeptical of their motives, I think that if we reward the changes in Microsoft’s behavior with more distrust, we would not be giving them a fair chance,” he told LinuxInsider.